Updated: December 30th, 2025

 Champs Elysee (22$): This is another classic cocktail.
 We were happy to discover that Riviera served Chartreuse cocktails despite LCBO’s halt on purchasing this product.
 The Green Chartreuse was more discreet than in the Garden of Earthly Delights (both in color and taste), but it nonetheless added something pleasant to the cocktail. (no photo, sorry)

-Oysters With Mignonette, Horseradish & Lemon (46$): 2 types of oysters were sourced from different locations.
+Oysters With Mignonette, Horseradish & Lemon (46$): Two types of oysters were sourced from different locations.
 They each had different tastes.
 It was fresh, zesty, light.

 Beef Tartare Classique with Shaved Truffle & Potato Chips (29$): This dish was very delicious.
 It was well-seasoned.
 The tartare was served with regular potato chips that were beautifully placed on the tartare for an original presentation. (no photo, sorry)